 After our cave adventure we’ll take the rest of the week (Wednesday – Friday) for a mini-unit on waterfalls (student-requested topic).

-After reading and discussing the article together we’ll read and color this printout (page 1).
+After reading and discussing the article together we’ll read and color this printout (original unavailable).

 Victoria Falls